tkohlmeier/protractor-beautiful-reporter/README.md

 Click View Stacktrace to see details of the error (if the test failed).
 Suspected line is highlighted.

+Click View Browser Log to see Browser Log (collects browser logs also from passed tests)

 ![View Stacktrace](https://raw.githubusercontent.com/Evilweed/protractor-beautiful-reporter/master/images/stack-highlight.png "view stacktrace")

 Click View Screenshot to see an image of the webpage at the end of the test.